acumos/acumos-java-client/docs/user-guide.rst

 i) Models - In case of H2o, your model will be a MOJO zip file.
 In case of Generic Java, your model will be .jar file.
-We have included sample models for you to play around with. ii) Protobuf compiler for java version 3.4.0 - Download protobuf-java-3.4.0.jar from http://central.maven.org/maven2/com/google/protobuf/protobuf-java/3.4.0/ and place it in this folder. iii) Model runner or Service jar - Rename h2o-genericjava-modelrunner.jar obtained from the 1st section to abcService.jar if your model name is abc.
+We have included sample models for you to play around with. ii) Protobuf compiler for java version 3.4.0 - Download protobuf-java-3.4.0.jar from http://central.maven.org/maven2/com/google/protobuf/protobuf-java/3.4.0/ and place it in this folder. iii) Model runner or Service jar - For H2o rename h2o-genericjava-modelrunner.jar obtained from the 1st section to abcService.jar if your model name is abc.
 Place it in this folder.
-NOTE: For Generic Java, this is placed in the same folder as Java Client jar.

-iv) csv file used for training the model - Place the csv file (with header having the same column names used for training) you used for training the model here.
+Rename the jar as GenericModelService.jar for Generic Java onboarding iv) csv file used for training the model - Place the csv file (with header having the same column names used for training) you used for training the model here.
 This is used for autogenerating the .proto file.
 If you don't have the .proto file, you will have to supply the .proto file yourself in the supporting folder.
 Make sure you name it default.proto
 v) default.proto - This is only needed if you don't have the csv file used to train the model.
 In this case, Java Client cannot autogenerate the .proto file.
 You will have to supply the .proto file yourself in the supporting folder.
 Make sure you name it default.proto Also make sure, the default.proto file for the model is in the following format.
-You need to appropriately replace the data and datatypes under DataFrameRow and Prediction according to your model.
+You need to appropriately replace the data and datatypes under DataFrameRow and Prediction according to your model. vi) application.properties file - Pass the port number on which the service should run in this file vii) modelConfig.properties - Add this file only in case of Generic Java model onboarding.
+This file contains the modelMethod and modelClassName of the model.
 ```
 syntax = "proto3";
 option java_package = "com.google.protobuf";